jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/PracticalShockingDorado" target="_blank" class="button small">Reader</a>

 _Many office jobs are essential.
-We simply need to let software handle more of the oversight and let people do more work.
+We simply need to let software handle more of the oversight and so people are free to be productive again.
 Credit: [Office Space](https://en.wikipedia.org/wiki/Office_Space)_

 ## Unhappy is a Sign of an Unhealthy Society

 Our workplaces are riddled with too many bureaucrats, managers, and consultants.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
 And now, sadly, it's obvious for everyone to see and feel every time we hear "the virus is getting closer."

-Our society is fragile because while Left and Right are singing to choirs, our "eight different bosses" have antagonized upgrading our economy for generations.
+Our society is fragile because while our Left vs. Right politics is singing to choirs, our "eight different bosses" have antagonized upgrading our economy for generations.

 As a result, when using our education system, making a claim, signing a mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.